Places to visit: Further Afield A to Z

 7 days a week: 9am-6pm, last admission 5.00 pm

-Guided tours of the stud are at 10.30 am, and hourly from 12pm.
+Guided tours of the stud are at 10.30 am, 12:00pm, 2:00pm, 4:00pm.
+There are extra tours during the peak tourist season.
 There are extra tours during the peak tourist season.

 Closed from late December to early February.